 Stops are narrow strips nailed to the faces of the side and head jambs in the approximate center.
 They're usually rounded on one side and flat on the side that contacts the door.
 Their purpose is to stop the door from swinging the wrong way.

 Casing is the trim nailed to the jamb and the wall.
 It's there to hide the gap between the jamb and the part of the door frame that's behind the drywall.

 An astragal is a vertical piece of wood that runs vertically in the middle of the door opening from the sill to the head to separate the door panels when two are hanging in the same frame.

 The Parts of a Door You Can't See

 The structural parts of the door frame are constructed as part of the wall and are hidden by the wall covering.
 They include the following:

 King studs extend from floor to ceiling on either side of the opening.
 Their spacing determines the width of the rough opening.

 Jack studs extend from the floor to the top of the door opening.
 Also known as trimmers, they're attached to the sides of the king studs that face the door opening.
 Their purpose is to support the header.

-The header is the piece of lumber that forms the top of the frame.
-Its thickness is 4 inches, but its width may be anywhere from 2 to 12 inches, depending on the load it has to support.
+The header is the horizontal piece of lumber that forms the top of the frame.
+Its thickness matches the stud width (2x4, 2x6, etc.), and its width may be anywhere from 2 to 12 inches, depending on the load above that it has to support.